tdawes93/arsenal-quiz/README.md

 1. To continue to enjoy the quiz even after multiple attempts.
     - The competitive edge of most users will allow the user to continue to enjoy the game
     - Within the features to implement section the quiz to have more questions added and include different teams to keep the quiz interesting and unique.
-2. To find the saved League Table and try and beat the highscores.
+2. To find the saved League Table and try and beat the high scores.
-    - The league table button is easy to find and the league table loads automatically after saving the highscore.
+    - The league table button is easy to find and the league table loads automatically after saving the high score.
-3. To share my high-score on social media.
+3. To share my high score on social media.
     - This user story has not been fulfilled but can be implemented in the future.